cstevenson3/image-to-vmf/README.md

 # Overview

 This project converts a hand sketched or computer drawn CS:GO layout into a VMF file editable and compilable in the Hammer map editor.
 See tests/test_data for examples of sketches (pencil on paper) and computer drawn layouts (blocked out colour).
+The sketch conversion gives a blocked colour layout to be fed into the blocked colour layout program.

 ## Blocked colour layouts